chenson2018/website-hakyll/posts/2024-08-12-univalence.md

 $$

 where idpath is the reflexive identity path and the overline notation indicates the inverse path[^cons].
-Again we are just traversing the loop or its inverse for each integer.
+Again, we are just traversing the loop or its inverse for each integer.

 [^cons]: The plus signs are written here explicitly to emphasize that $+$ and $-$ and the constructors of the coproduct type.